LeoHsiao1/pyexiv2/docs/Tutorial.md

 - Sample:
     ```python
     >>> i = Image(r'.\pyexiv2\tests\1.jpg')
-    >>> # prepare the XMP data you want to modify
+    >>> # Prepare the XMP data you want to modify
-    >>> dict1 = {'Xmp.xmp.CreateDate': '2019-06-23T19:45:17.834',   # this will overwrite its original value, or add it if it doesn't exist
+    >>> dict1 = {'Xmp.xmp.CreateDate': '2019-06-23T19:45:17.834',   # This will overwrite its original value, or add it if it doesn't exist
     ...
-'Xmp.xmp.Rating': ''}                              # set an empty str explicitly to delete the datum
+'Xmp.xmp.Rating': ''}                              # Set an empty str explicitly to delete the datum
     >>> img.modify_xmp(dict1)
     >>>
-    >>> dict2 = img.read_xmp()       # check the result
+    >>> dict2 = img.read_xmp()       # Check the result
     >>> dict2['Xmp.xmp.CreateDate']
-    '2019-06-23T19:45:17.834'        # it has been set
+    '2019-06-23T19:45:17.834'        # This tag has been modified
     >>> dict2['Xmp.xmp.Rating']
-    KeyError: 'Xmp.xmp.Rating'       # it has been deleted
+    KeyError: 'Xmp.xmp.Rating'       # This tag has been deleted
     >>> img.close()
     ```
     - Use `img.modify_exif()` and `img.modify_iptc()` in the same way.
-- If you try to modify a non-standard tag, it may be rejected.
+- If you try to modify a non-standard tag, you may cause an exception.
 Such as below:
     ```python
-    >>> img.modify_exif({'Exif.Image.myflag001': 'test'})       # Unallowed
+    >>> img.modify_exif({'Exif.Image.myflag001': 'test'})    # Failed
     RuntimeError: (Caught Exiv2 exception) Invalid tag name or ifdId `myflag001', ifdId 1
-    >>> img.modify_xmp({'Xmp.dc.myflag001': 'test'})            # Allowed
+    >>> img.modify_xmp({'Xmp.dc.myflag001': 'test'})         # Successful
     >>> img.read_xmp()['Xmp.dc.myflag001']
     'test'
     ```
 - Some special tags cannot be modified by pyexiv2.
-Therefore, you should check if your tag has been successfully modified.
     ```python
     >>> img.read_xmp()['Xmp.xmpMM.History']
     'type="Seq"'